-Misery creates the worst kinds of people.
+Misery creates the worst kind of people.
 Cynist, nihilist , naysayers.
 Most of the time, these people suck.
 Ass.

 Living in a world, where you too, seek nothing, enjoy nothing, and look for the downfall in all plans and people, sounds like a long, long time, of ass sucking.

-That life’s not for me.
-And I hope, not for you either.
+And that life’s not for me.
+I hope, not a life for you, either.